 You are researching the effects of road salt on soil quality.

 How can you tell the difference between scholarly, trade, and popular publications?
+See this page.

 Below are the research databases we recommend for starting your article search.
 You can use these to locate articles in scholarly journals as well as trade publications.